KolynsEngineerLogPage/KolynsEngineerLogPage.github.io/static/_posts/2-softwares/2025-01-10-cyber-spatula..md

 ![github6](/static/img/2-softwares/cyber-spatula/github6.png)

 Now the next thing is something you have already done in step 2.
-Open vscode and type the following command in terminal and hit enter on your keyboard.
+Create a new folder on your computer, open it on vscode, and type the following command in terminal and hit enter on your keyboard.

 {% highlight shell %}